tezos/tezos-mirror/docs/whitedoc/michelson.rst

 Annotations
 -----------

 The annotation mechanism of Michelson provides ways to better track data on the stack and to give additional type constraints.
-Annotations are only here to add constraints, *i.e.* they cannot turn an otherwise rejected program into an accepted one.
+Except for a single exception specified just after, annotations are only here to add constraints, *i.e.* they cannot turn an otherwise rejected program into an accepted one.
+The notable exception to this rule is for
+entrypoints: the `CONTRACT` instruction semantics varies depending on its constructor annotation, and some contract origination may fail due to invalid entrypoint constructor annotations.

 Stack visualization tools like the Michelson's Emacs mode print annotations associated with each type in the program, as propagated by